 *Each dog is spayed/neutered while in ACR’s care if determined of age by a veterinarian.
-If the dog is adopted before 12 weeks of age, we will schedule the surgery for the adopter once the dog is old enough.
+If the dog is adopted before it is of age, we will schedule the surgery for the adopter once the dog is old enough.
 The surgery will be done by the veterinarian that the dog saw while in ACR’s care.

 You can contact our adoption coordinator at email@example.com if you have trouble with the application.
 Please note that we often don’t receive applications when completed on an iPhone.
 We are happy to help in any way we can.

 Thank you for thinking about adopting a dog from ACR!

 Email Updates Subscribe to stay on top of what's going on with ACR!